eigenverft/Eigenverft.Manifested.Drydock/README.md

 The Export-OfflineModuleBundle cmdlet makes modules available for isolated, offline systems; see below.
 (Only stable builds will be used.)

+The module itself is publish with this function so see for example usage .github/workflows/cicd.ps1

 [Eigenverft.Manifested.Drydock – PowerShell Gallery](https://www.powershellgallery.com/packages/Eigenverft.Manifested.Drydock)